VVVI5HNU/API-Security/README.md

 # 🎓 Learning Outcomes

-After studying this material, students should be able to:
+After studying this material, Testers should be able to:

 - Analyze API attack surfaces
 - Identify backend parsing weaknesses